What are Marginal Gains?

 78% of shoppers wear glasses (or contact lenses), but less than half of them wear their eye wear in the shops.
 So fundamentally, you have a significant percentage of shoppers who can’t read the information on pack - those key differentiating factors and reasons to buy.

-Marginal gain no.1 - ensure you have got your on pack information hierarchy right and check if your key messages should be bigger in size.
+Ensure you have got your on pack information hierarchy right and check if your key messages should be bigger in size.

 At fixture, less than 46% of all shoppers pick up products to read anything more than the front of the pack.
 That means that if you have key information that isn’t on the front of pack, most shoppers won’t even consider it.

-Marginal gain no.2 - front of the pack is for the shopper, back of the pack is for the consumer.
+Front of the pack is for the shopper, back of the pack is for the consumer.

 In supermarkets, shoppers are exposed to approximately 2 different promotional messages every second.
 Mentally, that's just overwhelming.
 Men, in particular, tend to walk away empty handed rather than risk buying the wrong product.

-Marginal gain no.3 - communicate the prices of your products as ‘friction-free’ as possible (if you are on sale in a major supermarket, I strongly suspect not).
+Communicate the prices of your products as ‘friction-free’ as possible (if you are on sale in a major supermarket, I strongly suspect not).

 For the past 25 years, I have analysed shopper and consumer psychology across more than 20 countries.
 I have worked with leading retailers and brands to make their offering more shopper and consumer friendly.
 Quite simply, the easier it is for consumers to shop, the more they like the experience and the more loyal they become.